weiglemc/weiglemc.github.io/_publications/bibtex.md

-      AUTHOR = {Shawn M. Jones and Martin Klein and Herbert Van de Sompel and Michael L. Nelson and Michele C. Weigle}, TITLE = {Interoperability for Accessing Versions of Web Resources with the Memento Protocol}, BOOKTITLE = {The Past Web: Exploring Web Archives}, EDITOR = {Daniel Gomes and Demidova, Elena and Winters, Jane and Risse, Thomas}, YEAR = {2021},
+      AUTHOR = {Shawn M. Jones and Martin Klein and Herbert Van de Sompel and Michael L. Nelson and Michele C. Weigle}, TITLE = {Interoperability for Accessing Versions of Web Resources with the Memento Protocol}, BOOKTITLE = {The Past Web: Exploring Web Archives}, EDITOR = {Daniel Gomes and Elena Demidova and Jane Winters and Thomas Risse}, YEAR = {2021},
       DOI = {10.1007/978-3-030-63291-5},
       PUBLISHER = {Springer},